 Clusters include daily backups with point-in-time recovery (PITR), standby nodes for high availability, and end-to-end SSL encryption.
 Managed databases are multi-region and scalable, and their automated failover means even single-node plans add resiliency to your infrastructure.
 When you create a new managed database cluster, the cluster is placed in a VPC network by default.

-We currently offer three database engines: PostgreSQL, Redis, and MySQL.
+We currently offer four database engines: MongoDB, PostgreSQL, Redis, and MySQL.

 |High availability with automated failover||■||■||■||■|